 - The employee’s primary duty is the performance of work: (a) requiring knowledge of an advanced type in a field of science or learning customarily acquired by a prolonged course of specialized intellectual instruction, or (b) requiring invention, imagination, originality or talent in a recognized field of artistic or creative endeavor, AND

-- The employee must be compensated on a salary or fee basis (as defined in the regulations) at a rate not less than $455 per week.
+- The employee must be compensated on a salary or fee basis (as defined in the regulations) at a rate not less than $455 per week (note: the rate may be higher in certain states).

 This exemption is derived from Section 13(a) of the federal Fair Labor Standards Act, the same place where you would find the federal versions of the Executive, Administrative and Professional exemptions (discussed above) and the federal Outside Salesperson exemption (discussed below).
 This exemption, like each of the exemptions discussed above, also contains a “salary basis” test which, for the computer professional exemption, means compensation on a salary and/or fee basis at a rate of at least $455 per week, or on an hourly basis at a rate of at least $27.63 per hour.
 Additionally, a computer professional must: